xjzh123/awacoin/readme.md

 Path/To/hashcat-6.2.6
 ```

-[^1]: On my computer, 12 threads in one process is the most efficient.
-When Awacoin Nim uses 12 threads, its efficiency is close to Awacoin Nim Hashcat Miner.
+[^1]: On my computer, when Awacoin Nim uses 12 threads, its efficiency is 0.044 AWC/min.
+Hashcat Miner's is 0.06 AWC/min.